 The plan is to hop off after less than 15 minutes to visit the Heritage Village which is not that far.
 Well, if it wasn’t for those 45 degrees… Now, on the other hand, that chilled bus seems like a great idea!

-After hopping on, being burned by the sun, I was reminded by the guide that „we are at the Abra station“ with small wooden taxi boats zipping up and down from Bur Dubai to the other side, to Deira district. „That is on the agenda for tomorrow“, it crossed my mind, „along with the cruise I’m so eager to do“.
+After hopping on, being burned by the sun, I was reminded by the guide that „we are at the Abra station“ with small wooden taxi boats zipping up and down from Bur Dubai to the other side, to Deira district. „That is on the agenda for another day“, it crossed my mind, „along with the cruise I’m so eager to do“.

 The full Dubai SERIES